CityScope/CS_Brix/docs/_sources/tutorial.rst.txt

 After creating a table, open the frond end given by the tool and edit the table at least once.
 Change some blocks, and push those changes to CityIO.

-An indicator will basically take in data, and produce a result.
+An indicator will take in data and produce a result.
+Depending on the type of indicator you are building, the result can be a number, a heatmap, an annotation, or a complex simulation of agents moving around the screen.
+If you are building a very complex module, your indicator might return all of the above.
 Each new indicator is built as an subclass of the :class:`brix.Indicator` class provided in this library.
 Make sure you define three functions: :func:`brix.Indicator.setup`, :func:`brix.Indicator.load_module`, and :func:`brix.Indicator.return_indicator`.
 Here's a barebones example of an indicator:

 ::